 Good reps quickly realize that a poor onboarding program will likely extend into their ongoing readiness, or lack thereof, and choose either to leave or become missionaries.
 When even missionary reps fail to achieve quota, receive W2s well under their comp plans, lack in-field coaching or manager engagement, and don’t see a clear path to hit their personal targets, they are likely to leave.
 This is bad news because while the CRO misses a proven lever for production — the battle-proven backing and resources of their seasoned reps — they are also forced to constantly backfill.

 This is particularly painful because the most effective onboarding partly hinges on exposing new reps to experienced reps.
-According to the 2018 Sales Compensation Administration Best Practices Survey, the typical company considers sales turnover rates below 15% ideal.
+According to a 2018 Sales Compensation Administration Best Practices Survey, the typical company considers sales turnover rates below 15% ideal.
 How many CROs can confidently claim they’re consistently hitting this benchmark?
 If the reps you do hire and onboard see that their more experienced counterparts are in fact not that experienced, it’s usually a short runway to their concluding that adequate investment in the success of your team is not being made

 “De-risking” revenue starts with treating onboarding as one of the most valuable activities of organizational strategy focused on revenue growth